jarviscanada/jarvis_data_eng_PaulGuevarra/README.md

 # Paul Guevarra .
 Jarvis Consulting

 I am a recent graduate from Ryerson University with a Bachelor of Science (Honours) in Computer Science.
 During my time at Ryerson, I had the opportunity to study database systems, machine learning, and software engineering and strengthen my Programming Fundamentals.
-I am currently a Data Engineer at Jarvis Consulting Group working on several projects such as Linux Cluster Usage Administration, Java Grep, JDBC, and Java Twitter Applications.
-During my time at Jarvis, I have developed my skill sets while following agile software development practices and implementing different technologies (Psql, Docker, Maven, etc.) I am a fast learner and a team player who is seeking new challenges and opportunities to contribute to a team as a Data Engineer.
+I am currently a Software Engineer at Jarvis Consulting Group, working on several projects such as Linux Cluster Usage Administration, Java Grep, JDBC, and Java Twitter Applications.
+During my time at Jarvis, I have developed my skill sets while following agile software development practices and implementing different technologies (Psql, Docker, Maven, etc.) I am a fast learner and a team player seeking new challenges and opportunities to contribute to a team as a Data Engineer.

 ## Skills